 The implications of Brexit are likely to affect almost every facet of the wider economy.
 Liam Mayne, associate at Barnett Waddingham, examines the potential issues that will arise for employers in relation to defined benefit (DB) pension obligations.

 Brexit could see a more liberal regulatory regime for UK pension schemes.
 For example, changes that arise from the DB Green Paper may benefit from not having to satisfy EU constraints in the long term.
-Whilst much of the current regulatory framework is expected to carry over into post-Brexit, the potential for complex measures such as GMP equalisation to be repealed is now more likely than before.
+Whilst much of the current regulatory framework is expected to carry over into post-Brexit, the potential for complex measures such as Guaranteed Minimum Pension (GMP) equalisation to be repealed is now more likely than before.

 Although financial markets have been volatile, the impact will vary between individual firms and some sponsors being better positioned to support their pension schemes post-Brexit if they are more competitive in UK or non-EU markets.